Corrade/krunker-maps/guide/README.md

 ## Aesthetics
-- An object should look collidable if and only if it is collidable
+- If an object looks collidable, make it collidable.
+If an object is collidable, it should look collidable.
     - If an object is obstructive as a result of this rule, delete it
     - This rule also applies to parts of objects; hitboxes should be completely clear
 - Spice things up using cosmetic landmarks and significant changes in elevation and direction
 - Create a "palette" of decorations or materials and then mix-and-match these to decorate each level.
 This creates a consistent theme.
 - Give the player a lot of space unless you're deliberately trying not to.
 Make wide starting platforms and large rooms.
-- Use fog wisely
+- Fog can do wonders - use it to your advantage
 - Raise the bar with custom assets